How To Design and Construct A Family History Book Entirely By Yourself

-The Jewish Genealogical Society of Connecticut will meet at JGSCT's home, Temple Sinai, 41 West Hartford Road, Newington, CT 06111.
-The program is free and open to everyone interested in Jewish genealogy.
+The Jewish Genealogical Society of Connecticut will host Elayne and Steve Denker at Temple Sinai, 41 West Hartford Road, Newington, CT 06111.
+Please join us at our free program, which is open to anyone interested in Jewish genealogy research.

 The Jewish Genealogical Society of Connecticut houses its library at Temple Sinai.
-JGSCT members may borrow items other than reference books and materials, which do not circulate, from the library collection.
+JGSCT members may borrow items other than reference books and materials.